elixir-image/image/README.md

 dnf install vips-devel
 ```

-Then set `VIX_COMPILATION_MODE=PLATFORM_PROVIDED_LIBVIPS` at compile
-time and at runtime.
-See the [Vix documentation](https://hexdocs.pm/vix)
-for the full list.
+Then set `VIX_COMPILATION_MODE=PLATFORM_PROVIDED_LIBVIPS` at compile time and at runtime.
+See the [Vix documentation](https://hexdocs.pm/vix) for the full list.

 ## Installing FFmpeg (for `Image.Video`)

 `Image.Video` is powered by [Xav](https://hex.pm/packages/xav), which wraps the FFmpeg C libraries as a NIF.
-FFmpeg itself is not bundled — you need to install the FFmpeg development packages (version 4.x – 7.x) on the system where `:image` is compiled *and* where it runs.
+FFmpeg itself is not bundled — you need to install the FFmpeg development packages (version 6.x or 7.x; FFmpeg 8 is not yet supported by Xav) on the system where `:image` is compiled *and* where it runs.

 `Image.Video` and the `:xav` optional dependency only compile when these libraries are present.
 Projects that don't use video don't need to install anything here.